lxy878/hrms/README.md

 c) View Attendance on a Home Page

-Task 3 -  Employee Leaves
+Task 3 -
+Employee Leaves
-update attendance with leave
+update leaves to attendance table

+Task 4 -
+add approver id to each user

+add feature that spend email to approvers if there are leaves that is over 5 days